Overview

 [server]$ mkdir -p nginx/example.com

-To clarify, you'll now have two directories your domain uses:
+To clarify, you'll now have two directories your website uses:

-This is your website directory where all files are located.
+The website directory: This is your website directory, where all files are located.

 -